Skip to content

 Example Scenarios

 A parent who got seasick on a whale-watch cruise: She was nervous about any boat trip.
 A flats charter in Boca Ciega Bay was the recommendation.
 She took Dramamine the night before.
 The boat was nearly still the entire morning.
 She caught a redfish and a trout and spent the rest of the week raving about it.
+She described the flats as “barely feeling like a boat at all.”

 A family of four with two kids who get carsick: They chose St. Pete specifically because of the low seasickness risk.
 Both kids handled the morning flats trip without incident.
 No waves, no drama.
 Their only challenge was keeping sunscreen applied.
 Both wanted to go again the next morning.
+No medication was used.

 A first-timer who had given up on boat trips: He’d been offshore twice at other destinations and been sick both times.
 He booked an inshore flats trip as a last attempt.
 No medication, no problems.
 He fished the Fort De Soto flats for four hours and understood for the first time that his problem had been the water conditions, not the fishing.